Contributed By Bernitsas Law

-As of early 2019, there were no such changes in Greece.
+As of early 2019, there were no changes regarding irrevocable planning vehicles in Greece.

 To the extent that there is no framework for trusts or foundations other than charitable foundations, the structures available for asset protection are fairly limited, with the most popular being the foundation.
 Under this structure, assets such as artworks and antiques are contributed to a foundation with a public benefit scope.
 Buildings can also be contributed to a foundation to be used for exhibitions or other purposes benefiting the public.